 - Birth Certificates for both of you.
 They must be original.

 - Divorce Decree: If you were married before, you must provide a divorce decree or a death certificate if that person is deceased.
 (They must be certified)

-- “Certificate of no impediment” (CONI).
-Contact your home country’s civil authority to obtain this.
+- “Certificate of no impediment” (CONI): Contact your home country’s civil authority to obtain this.
 It is to prove that you are free to marry.
-Only foreigners need do this step.
+Only foreigners need to do this step.
 Without it, you will not be able to marry in Scotland.
 The only exception is if you have lived in the UK for 2 years as a resident.